 Balance Transfer Fees

-Sometimes you can save money by moving debt to a new card with a 0-percent interest promotion.
+Sometimes, you can save money by moving debt to a new card with a 0% interest promotion.
 Balance transfer offers often promise 12 months of interest-free (or low-interest) borrowing, but there’s a catch: You may need to pay a balance transfer fee to take advantage of the offer.
-Those fees are often 3 to 5 percent of the amount you transfer, and they increase your loan balance.
+Those fees are often 3% to 5% of the amount you transfer, and they increase your loan balance.

 Minimize Your Costs